yantonov/ttl/README.md

-Helpers to get/set tll value.
+Scripts which allows to get/set TTL value.